-Ridesharing apps like Grab and Gojek might not have seen the meteoric rise that their food delivery counterparts, but they remain an important part of how society functions in 2021.
-Again, this is a job that will require you to have a driver’s license, but it would also be beneficial if you are sociable and have enough driving experience to ensure a smooth and reliable ride.
+Ridesharing apps like Grab and Gojek might not have seen the meteoric rise like their food delivery counterparts.
+However, they remain an important part of how society functions in 2021.
+Again, this is a job that will require you to have a driver’s license.
+It would also be beneficial if you are sociable and have enough driving experience to ensure a smooth and reliable ride.

 This isn’t just to appease customers, though.
-A safe, clean and reliable ridesharing experience is what will guarantee you higher ratings on your rides.
-These ratings will serve as social proof for the next person requesting a ride near you, meaning every successful drive makes it easier to impress the next customer and potentially earn a tip.
+A safe, clean and reliable ride-sharing experience is what will guarantee you higher ratings on your rides.
+These ratings will serve as social proof for the next person requesting a ride near you.
+This means that every successful drive makes it easier to impress the next customer and potentially earn a tip.

 Much like food delivery, the hours are very flexible for ride sharing and tipping means a second income stream in the same job.

 Freelance photography doesn’t need you to have a driver’s license, so don’t worry!
 There are jobs on this list for everyone!
 You will, however, need three things in order to become a successful freelance photographer, even if you are only doing one gig over a long weekend.
 These are: a good camera, a portfolio and clients.

 A camera is important for obvious reasons.
 But, in order to attract clients, you need to have a body of photography work that you can show them.
 A portfolio is proof of your skills and lets clients more accurately tell if you would be the right photographer for their events.